macOS 11 Big Sur onwards

 The below sensors operate with a 32-bit driver and are not supported by macOS Catalina.
 Please refrain from updating the OS or change to a newer model.

-Option 2 - Upgrade to a new EIZO ColorEdge CG (all equipped with a handy built-in sensor)
+Option 2 - Upgrade to a new EIZO ColorEdge CG (now equipped with a built-in calibration sensor)

 Take advantage of our loyalty discount offer to purchase a new ColorEdge CG range monitor.
 This is available to territories covered by EIZO APAC - Australia, Singapore, New Zealand, Malaysia, Indonesia, Vietnam, Philippines, Myanmar.